koinos/koinos-docs/docs/architecture/system-calls.md

-# Overriding System Calls
+# System calls

+System calls are how requests to the Koinos Blockchain Framework are made.
+Each system call provides important functionality to be utilized from smart contracts or other parts of the framework.

+Each system calls has its base functionality implemented natively in a function known as a "thunk".
+What differentiates a system call from its thunk, is that the system call can have its functionality overridden by a special type of smart contract known as a "system contract".

+## Overriding system calls

-While any system call can be overridden by calling the underlying thunk, the underlying functionality of some of them cannot be reproduced in the VM. **Tabe 1** lists system calls which cannot be fully replaced by an override, and the reason it cannot be overridden.
+While any system call can be overridden by a contract that simply calls the underlying thunk, the underlying functionality of some of them cannot be reproduced in the VM. **Table 1** lists system calls which cannot be fully replaced by an override, and the reason it cannot be overridden.

 > _**Table 1.** System calls which cannot be overridden_